GIScience/ohsome-api/README.md

     * has to consist of double-parse able Strings in the format (lon1, lat1, lon2, lat2, meaning bottom left and top right point of each bbox)
     * if no bbox (and no other boundary parameter) is given, a default bbox representing the maximum extend (7.3948, 47.3937, 10.6139, 49.9079 for BW) is used
     * if bbox is given, bpoint and bpoly must be null or empty
+    * optional for all resources
 * bpoint
     * has to consist of double-parse able Strings (lon/lat) + a double value representing the size of the buffer around the point
     * if bpoint is given, bbox and bpoly must be null or empty
+    * optional for all resources
 * bpoly
     * has to consist of double-parse able lon/lat coordinate pairs, where the first point is the same as the last point
     * if bpoly is given, bbox and bpoint must be null or empty
+    * optional for all resources
 * types
     * can be one, two or all three of "node", "way", "relation" in any order
     * if no type is given, all three are used
+    * optional for all resources
 * keys
     * 0...n keys can be used
     * if keys is null or empty, no key will be used (and values must also be null or empty)
+    * optional for all resources
 * values
     * 0...n values can be used, where n <= keys.length and values(n) must refer to keys(n)
     * if values is null or empty, no value will be used
+    * optional for all resources
 * userids
     * 0...n userids can be given
-    * if userids is empty in .../groupBy/user then all affected users are used
+    * if userids is empty, all users are used (and the result is grouped on all affected userids in /groupBy/user)
+    * optional for all resources
 * time
-    * if no time parameter is given, the most recent timestamp is used
     * ten different versions of the time parameter can be provided:
         1. timestamp: YYYY-MM-DD
         2. start/end: YYYY-MM-DD/YYYY-MM-DD